maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 triangular solve), the reachability may always be described as a tree, called the elimination tree

-TODO how to compute such tree efficiently.
+TODO how to compute elimination tree efficiently.